Mou1z/GenericMethodsTask/README.md

 # Description

-We have a program that contains a method called `ReverseArray`.
+We have a program which contains a method called `ReverseArray`.
 The method reversed an integer array.

 In the main method, we are attempting to reverse a string array as well, however, it results in an error because the `ReverseArray` method does not support a `string` array.